 There are many other enlightening and educational offerings on TV that can be enjoyed by the entire family and that can support family values.
 Others may be either a negative influence or a waste of time.
 Choose carefully.

-However diligent, it is impossible for parents to protect their children from every negative influence in their world.
-TV news programs used to serve as a method of educating children about what was happening in the world, but now have become horror shows filled with school shootings, freeway chases and the violence of war.
-Even sporting events, once enjoyed by children, become questionable viewing when inappropriate commercials pop up unexpectedly.
+However diligent you are, it is impossible for parents to protect their children from every negative influence in their world.
+TV news programs used to serve as a method of educating children about what was happening in the world but now have become horror shows filled with school shootings, freeway chases, and the violence of war.
+Even sporting events, once enjoyed by children, have become questionable viewing when inappropriate commercials pop up unexpectedly.

 Parents have more control in choosing DVDs or movies their children watch.
 What children might view while visiting a friend's home, however, is another concern for parents.
 There will always be families who make more lenient choices than your own.
 It takes courage for parents to hold firm to their own standards when their children's friends have fewer limits.

 Young children are very impressionable, and I encourage you to continue to be a diligent "parent censor" regarding their TV and video watching for the sake of your children's healthy emotional growth.
 Yes, it is a constant and tiring task, but in the end, you will feel great satisfaction in having protected your children from junk and mindless viewing.
 Remember, a picture is worth a thousand words.

 1. Allow your children to only watch programs you've pre-approved or they view with you.